 The BA (Hons) in Special Education [BA(SE)] Programme aims to nurture committed and skilled practitioners for the well-being of individuals with special needs, particularly in areas related to education and community empowerment.
 Students will learn about the types and characteristics of special needs, assessment and intervention approach, the broader environmental, language, and social contexts, as well as issues related to social inclusion, empowerment, and quality of life of individuals with special needs.
 Graduates of the programme are expected to be competent practitioners in schools and community settings, who possess the knowledge, skills, and values needed to contribute to the special education field.
 Upon successful completion of the programme, students will be able to:

-- A firm academic grounding in the holistic study of special education – a multitude of courses that weave together the educational, physical, and social aspects of special education.
+- A firm academic grounding in the holistic study of special education – a multitude of courses that weave together the cognitive, physical, and social aspects of special education.

 - An interdisciplinary approach to curriculum design, which is responsive to both developmental and learning needs in personal, school, and community contexts.

 - Professional preparation through a practicum in real work settings and final year project on self-selected topics.

 - Designated clinical laboratories with cutting-edge facilities and resources for hands-on training.